digitalocean/packer-plugin-digitalocean/.web-docs/components/builder/digitalocean/README.md

   droplet to enter a desired state (such as "active") before timing out.
 The default state timeout is "6m".

-- `snapshot_timeout` (duration string | ex: "1h5m2s") - How long to wait for an image to be published to the shared image gallery before timing out.
+- `snapshot_timeout` (duration string | ex: "1h5m2s") - How long to wait for the Droplet snapshot to complete before timing out.
   The default snapshot timeout is "60m" (valid time units include `s` for seconds, `m` for minutes, and `h` for hours).

 - `droplet_name` (string) - The name assigned to the droplet.
 DigitalOcean sets the hostname of the machine to this value.